MundaneMann1776/YouTube-PDF-Summary-Tool/FEEDBACK.md

 We will address them one by one.

 ## High Priority / Major Problems
 - Pushing to GitHub never seems to work, its broken.
+Also push the commits one by one.
 - The report fonting and page size is terrible.
 It should be fixed.

 ## Improvements / Polish
-- Add language selection (primarily Turkish).
+- [x] Add language selection (primarily Turkish).
+(Implemented)
-- Theme selection animations can be added (Dark to Light).
+- [x] Theme selection animations can be added (For example while switching from Dark to Light).
+(Implemented)
-- Menu looks boring it might need some more work.
+- [x] Menu looks boring, it should be more modern and eye-catching.
+(Implemented)

 ## Future Ideas
-- Research on possible model switching options through the app.
+- [x] Research on possible model switching options through the app.
+(Implemented)
 - Can we implement a new function to the app, transcription of the entire video, word to word.
-- Deploy it as an app on GitHub.
+- Deploy it with Netify, not as an app.
+- Maybe find a free (on my end) API, to replace the current one.
+So that the tool works without entering an API key.